sozonnyk/sty/README.md

 `gem install sty`

-During installation, Sty creates it executable `/usr/local/bin/sty`.
+During installation, Sty creates its executable `/usr/local/bin/sty`.
-This installation step require sudo on Linux.
+This installation step requires sudo on Linux.

 Sty also creates `.sty` directory in your home folder.
 This is a place where all configuration files are located.